Salvatore Ronald Matano: Bishop of Rochester

 On November 6, 2013, Pope Francis named Matano to succeed Bishop Matthew H. Clark as bishop of Rochester.
 Matano's installation took place on January 3, 2014.
-On August 18, 2018, Matano sent a letter to all parishioners in the diocese, expressing his outrage on the sexual abuse of children and young adults by diocese priests:"I cannot express adequately my sorrow for the pain, suffering and turmoil endured by the victims of child sexual abuse, especially when it is committed by the very ones who were so trusted and so grievously betrayed that very trust."On September 1, 2019, Matano returned to St. Augustine’s Parish in Providence, where he had previously served as a priest.
-He celebrated a mass with parishioners.
-In July, 2021, Matano attended a forum in Auburn, New York, for parishioners who were concerned about plans to close four churches in that city.
+On August 18, 2018, Matano sent a letter to all parishioners in the diocese, expressing his outrage on the sexual abuse of children and young adults by diocese priests:"I cannot express adequately my sorrow for the pain, suffering and turmoil endured by the victims of child sexual abuse, especially when it is committed by the very ones who were so trusted and so grievously betrayed that very trust."
+On September 1, 2019, Matano returned to St. Augustine’s Parish in Providence, where he had previously served as a priest.
+He celebrated a Mass with parishioners.
+In July 2021, Matano attended a forum in Auburn, New York, for parishioners who were concerned about plans to close four churches in that city.
 During the meeting, he made this statement: "As has been mentioned tonight, we are like a family.
 But how many times do families have to make sacrifices?"
 Matano currently sits on the board of trustees of St. John's Seminary in Boston.

 In December 2018, Monsignor James Kruse of the Diocese of Peoria claimed that Matano was blocking the canonization cause of Bishop Fulton Sheen.
 Sheen, who hosted the national television show Life Is Worth Living in the 1950s, had served as bishop in Rochester and then in Peoria.
 Kruse claimed that Matano had provided the Vatican with documents that raised suspicions that Sheen had mishandled sexual abuse allegations against two priests in Rochester.

-On August 31, 2021, Matano announced his submission of a resignation letter to Francis in line with the mandatory retirement age of 75 for bishops.
-As of August 2025, the Vatican had not appointed his successor.
+On August 30, 2021, Matano announced that he would submit his mandatory resignation letter to Francis when he reached the age of 75 that September.
+In a letter to the faithful of the diocese, he expressed his wishes to stay as bishop until the bankruptcy process was completed to relieve his successor of the "painful situation".
+He also added that it was ultimately up to the Pope to decide when he would retire and that many other bishops in the United States have been kept in their roles long after they reached the age of 75 while waiting for the appointment of their successors.

+Retirement

+On January 7, 2026, Pope Leo XIV accepted his resignation as Bishop of Rochester and named John S. Bonnici, who previously served as Auxiliary bishop of the Archdiocese of New York, as his successor.